B Shaped Pregnant Belly – Causes and Clothing Tips

 The usual shape of the belly when you are pregnant is one large curve.
-You will be able to trace the letter ‘D’ around the bump.
-The curve begins small, becomes larger, and will eventually take over the body of the mother.
+You can trace the letter ‘D’ around the bump.
+The curve begins small, becomes larger, and eventually takes over the mother’s body.

 Do Pregnant Women Face a Risk of Having a B-Belly?

 Other than the change in the appearance of the stomach, with a b-shaped belly, pregnancy stages will not be affected.
-It also does not influence the type of birth or the labour you are going to have.
-For women whose lower abdominal area is larger, special care would be needed when recovering from C-section.
+It also does not influence the type of birth or the labour you will have.
+Special care would be needed for women whose lower abdominal area is more extensive when recovering from C-section.

 What Kind of Maternity Clothes Should You Choose If You Have a B-Shaped Pregnancy Belly?

 It will be a little challenging to find maternity clothes since any form-fitting dress or top can show the B-belly pregnancy bump.
 One good way to conceal the B-shape of the belly is by using belly bands.
-You can combine the belly band with some plus size baby-doll tops and plus size maternity dresses.
+You can combine the belly band with some plus-size baby-doll tops and plus-size maternity dresses.
 You can also get maternity dresses that are flowy below the bust area.
+Bella Mama has a good range of maternity tops with extra length to conceal the B-shape.
 With these maternity clothes, you will surely look pregnant without fearing the B-shaped belly is showing.

 The most important thing you should remember when you have a B-shaped belly is that it is normal and very beautiful.
 There are a lot of things pregnant mothers already worry about; therefore, do not add the shape of your belly to that list.
-Pregnancy is about making sure you and your baby are healthy, and it is not about staying thin.
+Pregnancy is about ensuring you and your baby are healthy and not about staying thin.
 Your B-shaped belly during pregnancy is natural and something you should embrace instead of trying to change it!